Multiplicative lattices with absorbing factorization: Introduction

 \begin{enumerate} \item[\textbf{i.}] $L$ is a ZPI-lattice. \item[\textbf{ii.}] $L$ is a quasi-local lattice, $m^2$ is comparable and $m$ is a nilpotent element. \item[\textbf{iii.}] $L$ is a quasi-local lattice domain, $m^2$ is comparable and $\bigwedge_{n\in\mathbb{N}} m^n=0$. \end{enumerate}

-In Theorem~\ref{Theorem 4.14}, we conclude that the following statements are equivalent: $L$ is a ZPI-lattice if and only if $L$ is a Pr\"ufer OAFL if and only if $L$ is a Pr\"ufer POAFL.
-Theorem~\ref{Theorem 4.15} establishes relationships among the concepts of OAFL, COAFL, TAFL and CTAFL.
+In Theorem~\ref{Theorem 4.14}, we show that $L$ is a ZPI-lattice if and only if $L$ is a Pr\"ufer OAFL if and only if $L$ is a Pr\"ufer POAFL.
+Theorem~\ref{Theorem 4.15} establishes some relationships between OAFLs, COAFLs, POAFLs, TAFLs, CTAFLs and PTAFLs.